 Have a publication in mind but no email addresses?
 Type the publication’s name into the Quick search box in the upper-right-hand corner of the page.
 Pick the one you’re after and bingo – you’ll find all the information you need, from editor names, email addresses and phone numbers.

-A similar but smaller version of Gorkana is FeaturesExec – this database has 59,000 editorial contacts and information on 14 media outlets focused around UK and European print and digital organisations, blogs, TV and radio.
+A similar but smaller version of Gorkana is FeaturesExec – this database has 59,000 editorial contacts and information on 14 media outlets focused around the UK and European print and digital organisations, blogs, TV, and radio.

 Get the widget Rapportive

 Good for: Finding out more about your contacts

 Download Rapportive, add it to your browser and connect it to your Gmail account.
 This handy little widget will then show you everything you need to know about your contacts, by showing you a photo of the person, their name, job title and social profiles.
 The example above shows our managing director, Kevin Gibbons.

 Good for: Email validation